jhc13/taggui/README.md

 ## Features

 - Keyboard-friendly interface for fast tagging
-- Tag autocomplete based on your most used tags
+- Tag autocomplete based on your own most-used tags
-- Integrated token counter
+- Integrated Stable Diffusion token counter
-- Searchable list of all used tags
-- Filter images by tag
+- Batch tag renaming and deleting
-- Rename or delete all instances of a tag
+- BLIP-2 caption generation
 - Automatic dark mode based on system settings

 ## Installation

 The easiest way to use the application is to download the latest release from the [releases page](https://www.github.com/jhc13/taggui/releases).
-Choose the appropriate executable file for your operating system.
+Choose the appropriate `.zip` file for your operating system, extract it wherever you want, and run the executable file shortcut inside.
-The file can be run directly without any additional dependencies.
+No additional dependencies are required.

 Alternatively, you can install manually by cloning this repository and installing the dependencies in `requirements.txt`.